Family Floer SYZ conjecture for $A_n$ singularity: Introduction

-The conjecture is accurately stated and supported by multiple examples.
-While item (iii) may require specialized Floer-theoretic machinery, the two other items (i) (ii) are traditional and indeed nontrivial.
-Actually, (iii) implies (ii).
-The complexity also grows rapidly with the number of components in $\Delta$.
-The first example in \cite{Yuan_local_SYZ} has one component, while the next in \cite{Yuan_conifold} has two, with added complexity.
-The third example in this paper features an arbitrary finite number of $\Delta$'s components and even their collisions, displaying immensely higher complexity, as explicitly shown in (\ref{f_eq_intro}).
+The conjecture is accurately stated and supported by multiple examples in \cite{Yuan_I_FamilyFloer,Yuan_conifold}.
+While item (iii) may require specialized Floer-theoretic machinery, the two other items (i) (ii) are already non-trivial to establish, despite relying on traditional concepts known for over a decade.

-The point is, the more complicated examples of fibration duality we derive, the more credible SYZ conjecture becomes and the more reliable our framework appears.
-It would be preposterous to regard all of these examples as mere happenstance.
-Exemplification validates theories with solid evidence.

 \begin{thm} $A_n$-resolution is SYZ mirror to $A_n$-smoothing. \end{thm}

 The above main theorem is further explained as follows.
 Let $\Bbbk$ be an algebraically closed field.
 By $A_n$-singularity, we refer to the singular variety $ Z=Z(\Bbbk)=\operatorname{Spec} \Bbbk[u,v,z]/(uv-z^{n+1}) = \Bbbk^2/\mathbb Z_{n+1} $.